pimbrouwers/Danom/README.md

 ### Using Results

-Results are commonly used when an operation might not succeed, and you want to manage the _expected_ errors.
+Results are commonly used when an operation might not succeed, and you want to manage or report back the _expected_ errors.
 For example:

 ```csharp
 public Result<int, string> TryDivide(int numerator, int denominator) =>